AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT3.rst

             }

             // Finally run the scheduler (ignoring its return value, which
-            // is the amount of tasks executed)
+            // is the number of tasks executed)
             (void) anjay_sched_run(anjay);
         }
         return 0;